-The brief summary of the Daimler Sustainability Report 2019 shows which targets we have set ourselves and how we plan to achieve them.
-Other relevant documents such as the complete Sustainability Report 2019 or the GRI index are provided on this page.
+Find out in the brief version of Daimler’s Sustainability Report 2020 which goals we have set ourselves and how we plan to achieve them.
+Further relevant documents such as the complete Sustainability Report 2020 or our key figures on employees and environmental protection can be found here.

 ESG disclosure at Daimler